DAVIS & THOMPSON, PLLC

 After working briefly for a small firm in Northeast Oklahoma, Mr. Wright and his wife, Christy, founded Wright & Wright, Attorneys at Law in 1997.
 His practice focused on criminal defense.
 Mr. Wright’s commitment to his clients and in-court litigation skills allowed him to obtain not guilty verdicts at jury trial for crimes ranging from 1st Degree Murder to Public Intoxication.
 At one point, he won 9 felony jury trials in a row.
 Mr. Wright also helped start the Delaware and Ottawa County Drug Court Programs during this time.

 In 2008 he joined the District Attorney’s Office for Delaware and Ottawa Counties as an Assistant District Attorney.
 His responsibilities included the prosecution of all types of crimes focusing on major violent crimes and narcotics and advising and representing all county officers and employees in Delaware and Ottawa Counties.
-He was the Oklahoma Association of Narcotics Enforcers Region II Prosecutor of the Year in 2010-2011.
 January 5, 2015, Mr. Wright took office as the elected District Attorney for Delaware and Ottawa Counties where he served two four-year terms.
 He served as a member of the Board of Directors of the Oklahoma District Attorneys Association and was the Chairman of the District Attorneys Council Technology Committee.

 Cherlyn Gelinas was born in Independence, Missouri on October 4, 1970.
 Mrs. Gelinas graduated from Fairland High School in 1989 in the top ten of her graduating class.
 She graduated Magna Cum Laude from Ashford University in 2013 with a B.S. in Organizational Management, and from the University of Tulsa College of Law in 2019 with a J.D.